San Pedro Mixtepec, Juquila: Geography

 Fruit trees include mango, banana, mamey sapote, sapodilla, coconut, lemon, rtamarindo, almond, orange and lemon lime.

+Population

 As of 2005, the municipality had 7,881 households with a total population of 33,682 of whom 919 spoke an indigenous language.

 40% of the population of the municipality is engaged in agriculture, and 20% in animal husbandry.

 Tourism employs 20% of the population in the port and tourist center of Puerto Escondido and the nearby Bajos de Chila.